agadiffe/WindowsMize/README.md

     ```powershell
     Get-ChildItem -File -Recurse | Unblock-File
     ```
-9. Sets the PowerShell execution policies for the current session (enable PowerShell script execution).
+9. Set the PowerShell execution policy for the current session (enables PowerShell script execution).
-   (This is not required for "Powershell", but it might change in future Windows release)
+   (This is not required for PowerShell, but may become necessary in a future Windows release)
     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy 'Bypass' -Scope 'Process' -Force
     ```